iRail/hyperRail/README.md

 ### Authentication interface

 OAuth URI namespace:
-In order to log in with a oAuth provider, send a request to 'irail.be/oauth/{provider}' (supported provider: 'google').
+In order to log in with a oAuth provider, send a request to 'irail.be/oauth/{provider}' (supported provider: 'twitter').

 The LoginController checks what provider it is and executes the corresponding login()-method of the specific provider.
 Every provider has it's own Provider-class which implements an OAuthProvider-interface.

 Inside the login()-method of a Provider-class happens the oAuth-process.

 ### Thanks to